 Basically, the longer you stay on social media, the more likely you are to become envious of the things and status that you don’t posses.
 A person with a larger network of ‘friends’ will be more likely to experience ‘the grass is greener’ symptoms than a person with a smaller network.

 Furthermore, social media and other forms of media, constantly bombard us with stories, images and videos of humans that are on the extremes of the bell curve.
 We are flooded with people who are exceptional and not the majority.
 They are the 99.999999th percentile.
-Media does this, because it is ultimately what brings in money, however this makes most people feel extremely inadequate as people begin to think it is the norm and it is what we should aspire too.
+Media does this, because it is ultimately what brings in money, however this makes most people feel extremely inadequate as people begin to think it is the norm and it is what we should aspire to.

 What most people also don’t realise is that these exceptional humans that we are bombarded with, may be exceptional in one aspect of their lives, but are usually pretty average in other aspects, as it is not possible to become exceptional in a certain area, without completely neglecting other things.
-As an example, this is usually why sports starts are pretty thick.
+As an example, this is usually why sports stars are pretty thick.

 Lastly, social media use is also isolating the face-to-face human connection that is vital to our well-being and mental health, which brings me to the next topic.

-Lack of social connection increases depression.
+Lack of social connection and good relationships increases depression.

 Social relationships help buffer the effects of chronic stress by providing emotional support and as we know, stress can be very damaging to our health.
 Also, social relationships directly influence health through their effect on physiology, behavior, and mood.